Global survey of star clusters in the Milky Way VIII. Cluster formation and evolution: Results

 The expected likelihood is more difficult to compare to the other two statistics as it operates without a binning of the observed clusters.
 This in itself may be seen as an advantage as it bypasses the problem of biases arising from the choice of the age-mass bins, but it also makes it more difficult to intuitively interpret.
 If we consider the expected likelihood of different representations of a model as a proxy for the case of small differences between data and model, it is clear that realisations with a high expected likelihood will have clusters from the dense regions of the CAMF overrepresented, while realisations with low expected likelihood will have those clusters underrepresented.
 Correspondingly, the CAMF of the model will be more densely concentrated than that of the sample if $E[\ln P]$ is small compared to a typical realisation, while in the case of a comparatively large $E[\ln P]$, the model CAMF will be more diffuse than the sample. {This effect may be the cause for the unexpectedly high value of $E[\ln P]$ for the base model, which is less centrally concentrated than the best-fit models.
 This may also explain why the $D_\mrm{KL}$-fit model has a surprisingly low $Q$-value for $E[\ln P]$ despite its rather good agreement with the data as per the other fit statistics, as it may indicate that the model and its realisations are more densely concentrated than the observed sample.
 However, other discrepancies than underrepresentation of clusters in dense regions of the CAMF can also cause a comparatively small value of $E[\ln P]$.}

-From our analysis of the fit statistics of synthetic cluster sample, it is clear that one factor which limits parameter fitting is the large impact of sampling noise on the fit statistics, which limits their ability to discriminate between models based on the observed cluster sample.
+From our analysis of the fit statistics of synthetic cluster samples, it is clear that one factor which limits parameter fitting is the large impact of sampling noise on the fit statistics, which limits their ability to discriminate between models based on the observed cluster sample.
 This is likely because our fit statistics, as we constructed them in Sect.~\ref{sec:chi}, \ref{sec:KLD} and \ref{sec:likelihood}, do not take the Poisson noise of the cluster sample into account correctly.
 In our sample, faint clusters have large weight, which increases their impact on the noise.

 Of our best-fitting models, the $D_\mrm{KL}$-fit model performs the best across all fit statistics and reproduces the cluster number when sampled. {It reproduces the observed sharp age limit while still allowing for high-age high-mass clusters with $\tau > 8.5,\,\mu > 3.5$ when accounting for uncertainties in mass determination.
 A caveat remains in that the synthetic sampling of the model shows that the value of $E[\ln P]$ for data and model is lower than for typical realisations.
-This may suggest that the model CAMF is more concentrated in the age-mass plane than the observed CAMF.}

-As such, we take the $D_\mrm{KL}$-fit model to be the best model we found in our investigation of model parameter space.
+This may suggest that the model CAMF is more concentrated in the age-mass plane than the observed CAMF.} As such, we took the $D_\mrm{KL}$-fit model to be the best model we found in our investigation of model parameter space.